0ddjob/MicroPalm-PC-4000/README.md

 # Micro Palm Computers PC/4000
 The PC/4000 (and PC/5000) are MS-DOS compatible handheld computers running on an [80C88](/Pictures/Micro_Palm_80C88.jpg).
-The PC/4000 comes with 256KB of RAM and 512KB of storage, and has a 20x8 character, graphics capable, backlit LCD (120x64).
-They run on three C-size batteries (alkaline or rechargeable NiCd).
-It has a single 50-pin DD50 socket.<br>
+The PC/4000 comes with 256KB of RAM and 512KB of "virtual disk" storage, and has a 20x8 character, 120x64 graphics capable, backlit LCD.
+They run on three C-size batteries (alkaline or rechargeable NiCd).<br>
+It has a single 50-pin DD50 socket through which it can support the items below.<br>

 According to the demo program:
 - two RS232 ports